hyuntaekim1738/ReactPhotoBoard/README.txt

-First brainstorm how to store user data in the NoSQL firebase, then figure out how to display user data, and then add the functionality to edit and save the profile
+First brainstorm how to store user data in the NoSQL firebase, then figure out how to display user data, and then add the functionality to edit and save the profile Use the user id to retrieve the info.
+Profile layout {
+    uid: userid
+    username: useremail
+    followers: []
+    following: []
+    posts: []
+    description: string
+    name: string
+}

+add profiles to database upon user creation, add profile information display to the page excluding profile picture, add a way to save and edit the profile information, check that it is displayed, and add a way to display the profile picture